coolclear/T-spline/T-splines/README.txt

 Now they have been combined into one.
 Moreover, the surface will be automatically refreshed after changes are made to the control points.

+There is an option to provide only necessary knots values (in the middle) and the program will duplicate the rest at both ends.
+Use the flag 1 for this option (see the file format below).

 Controls
 --------